-- Reviewed and approved the report on the results of the 2021 short-term incentive plan. - Reviewed the annual performance assessments for the senior executives and approved their base compensation. - Retained Willis Towers Watson as its independent compensation advisor. - Reviewed and approved the targets under the 2022 Short-Term Incentive and Long-Term Incentive Plans and recommended the award of Options and restricted share units to senior management and selected members of management. - Reviewed and approved organizational changes. - Reviewed senior executive succession planning. - Reviewed and approved the compensation discussion and analysis in the proxy circular for the 2022 annual meeting of Shareholders. - Received various updates and recommendations in relation with labour matters of the Corporation. - Met privately without Management present at each meeting of the Committee.
+- · Reviewed and approved the report on the results of the 2023 short-term incentive plan. - · Reviewed the annual performance assessments for the senior executives and approved their base compensation. - Retained Willis Towers Watson as its independent compensation advisor. - Reviewed and approved the targets under the 2024 Short-Term Incentive and Long-Term Incentive Plans and recommended the award of Options and restricted share units to senior management and selected members of management. - · Reviewed and approved organizational changes. - · Reviewed senior executive succession planning. - · Reviewed and approved 2023 reimbursements of business travel expenses for the CEO. - Reviewed and approved the compensation discussion and analysis in the Proxy Circular for the 2024 annual meeting of Shareholders. - Received various updates and recommendations in relation with labour matters of the Corporation. - · Met privately without Management present at each meeting of the Committee.

-For a more comprehensive discussion of the activities conducted in 2022 by the Human Resources and Compensation Committee, see "Executive Compensation - Discussion and Analysis".
+For a more comprehensive discussion of the activities conducted in 2024 by the Human Resources and Compensation Committee, see "Executive Compensation - Discussion and Analysis".